What is a Transportation Permit?

 |Annual Transportation Permit||$92.00||Valid for one year after issuance date of permit.
 Contractors are required to obtain one Annual Transportation Permit per vehicle per route.
 Contractors with multiple vehicles and routes must obtain multiple Annual Transportation Permits.|

 Transportation Permit fees comply with the State Mandated Fee Maximum for Transportation Permits.
-Payment can be made to the City of San Rafael by check or, in person, with cash or credit card.
+Payment can be made to the City of San Rafael by check or credit card.

 - Permit application